 Thoughts on the Destruction of cultural imagery

 The fragility of materialized memory is often recognized in a moment of threat.
-In its destruction — implying its exposure, meaning archeological discoveries — the original intention is reduced to absurdity.
-The absurdity can be explained through all different kinds of arguments.
-Through the image of a monuments destruction we can experience a state of consternation which empowers the symbolic content of a monument.
-The building of monuments, so the establishment of materilized culture, is making cultural vandalism possible.
+In its destruction – implying its intitial exposure, meaning archeological excavations – images of the monuments destruction can be experienced as a state of consternation, empowering its symbolic dispersal.
 Currently the spread of images and videos showing destructions and looting are in great demand.
-The image is hereby taking the most relevant place, as it did since its invention.
-Drawing the line to Vilém Flussers mediaphilosophical thesis, who puts the developement of the real world to the invention of the image, which leads to the invention of writing and after to the era of technical images, into the context of an iconoclastic gesture.
+A destruction of second nature, dissolving the ruins once more to their dust on our screens.
 Cultural images are telling us about the evolutional process which humans surpassed.
 Their destruction is banned in the images that are leveling it up to a symbol, nowadays translated into the digital age of youtube-videos and accumulated images in the internet.
 The photograph of such an explosion is ripping the cultural images apart just as the explosion itself.
 The new composition of pixels, working as a testimony, are exhibited through a digital communication network on the screen.
-Those computations encrpyt even more messages, that are again crumbled apart and reconstructed.
-This cluster of information needs to be denoted so one can understand its acutal message.
+Those computations encrypt even more messages, that are again crumbled apart and reconstructed.
+This cluster of information needs to be denoted so one can understand its actual message.

-Anciently the practice of damnatio memoriae was used to destroy the reputation of the powerful ones by destroying their imagery.
-Setting this idea into a digital communication, an algorithm is stepping in the place of scratching or simply modifying the original.
-The structural change that we are undergoing, starting from the dissolvement of the linear code is peaking into the necessity of making imagery transparent.
-Intersubjectivity versus subjectivity.
+The ancient practice of damnatio memoriae meant to destroy the reputations of powerful ones by destroying their imagery.
+Translating this method to the digital age, algorithms are stepping in the place of scratching or simply modifying the surface of ones image.
+Analog to the structural change we are undergoing as humanity, from linearity to computation, the iconoclastic gesture of damnatio memoriae is an aesthetisized response to intersubjectivity versus subjectivity.

 Bilder der Gewalt –